 Most B2B marketing channels have an online element leading back to their website, be it through an email link, social media landing page or content download.
 Reading the data from web analytics tools allows marketers to gain seriously valuable insight into their channel performance, understanding how audiences perceive and respond to campaigns driving new business revenue.

 Web analytics tools offer more than just numbers; they allow us to string together user journeys and fully understand how visitors interact with your site.
 Know how users find your site, which pages they interact with and when they leave, use this information to improve your website usability and navigation.

 Some analytics tools (like Lead Forensics) offer the advanced ability to categorize visitors, enabling users to differentiate between prospects and clients.
 It’s easy to see how clients currently use your website, and how you can use their behaviours to promote upsell/cross-sell opportunities and boost retention revenue.

 Some tools offer businesses the ability to edit their site to optimize results; some tools offer heatmaps, giving the ultimate data on specific web page success.
-Understanding how users react to specific call to actions, images and copy blocks allows faster website optimization and results uplift.
+Understanding how users react to a specific call to action, images and copy blocks allows faster website optimization and results in uplift.

 A/B split testing